It can be distressing for customers to experience damage to their property or items they own.

 Another example is when a policyholder has taken out additional cover and paid an extra premium for it, but had their claim declined.
 In this case, they might question the value of paying more money if they don’t feel they’ve received further cover.

-Or the policyholder may have had the reverse problem: they didn’t take out accidental damage cover but now think they should have done.
+Or the policyholder may have had the opposite problem.
+They didn’t take out accidental damage cover but now think they should have done.
 For example, as an insurer, you might agree the damage was accidental, but because the policyholder didn’t take it out, you declined their claim.

 In these situations the policyholder may feel they weren’t given enough information about the benefits of the cover when you sold it to them.
 If they’d received enough information, they might have bought it and been covered.

 We sometimes see complaints where neither you nor the policyholder has mentioned accidental damage cover.
-For example, you may have rejected a claim on a buildings insurance policy for damage caused by a storm to the policyholder’s house and items inside, but you didn’t consider that they’d bought additional accidental damage cover.
+For example, you may have rejected a claim on a buildings insurance policy for damage caused by a storm to the policyholder’s house and items inside.
+But you didn’t take into account whether they’d bought additional accidental damage cover.

 What we look at